Crassula sarcocaulis Eckl. & Zeyh.

 This species is native to the eastern part of South Africa and neighboring countries, where it grows on mountain slopes in rocky terrain.

 Crassula sarcocaulis is a small, densely branched succulent shrub that develops a tree-like crown with fleshy, spreading branches and green leaves often tinged red.
-It grows up to 2 feet (60 cm) tall and about the same in width.
-The stems and branches are green with hair-like papillae, sometimes with brown peeling flakes exposing the grey bark on the older branches.
-Leaves are narrow, pointed, up to 1.4 inches (3.5 cm) long and up to 0.4 inches (1 cm) wide.
-Flowers are bell-shaped, white, cream, or pink, and appear in attractive terminal clusters in late summer.
+It grows up to 2 feet (60 cm) tall with an equal width.
+Branches are fleshy, green with hair-like papillae, sometimes with brown peeling flakes exposing the grey bark on the older branches.
+Leaves are narrow, pointed, up to 1.4 inches (3.5 cm) long, and up to 0.4 inches (1 cm) wide.
+Flowers are bell-shaped, white, cream, or pink and appear in attractive terminal clusters in late summer.

 How to Grow and Care for Crassula sarcocaulis

 Light: C. sarcocaulis prefers full sun to partial shade.
 However, intense afternoon sun in the hottest period of summer can burn the leaves of the plant.
 A place with morning sun and afternoon shade would be perfect.
 Indoors, place your plants in a window where they receive at least 6 hours of direct sunlight.